stoltzmaniac/sanic_boilerplate/README.md

 alembic init

-change line: `sqlalchemy.url = ...` to have your database location
+change line in alembic/env.py: `sqlalchemy.url = ...` to have your database location

 alembic revision -m "baseline"

+add line in alembic/env.py: from my_app import models

+change line in alembic/env.py: `target_metadata = ...` to have `...` =  `models.Base.metadata`